 LGBTQ HISTORY LESSON PLANS

-In collaboration with UCLA History-Geography Project and the Los Angeles LGBT Center, the ONE Archives Foundation, Inc. is pleased to provide LGBTQ history lesson plans for educators at no cost.
+The ONE Archives Foundation has partnered with the UCLA History-Geography Project to host Professional Learning Symposiums and provide LGBTQ history lesson plans for educators at no cost.
 The lesson plans comply with California’s FAIR Education Act, which requires California K–12 schools to integrate fair, accurate, inclusive and respectful representations of the LGBTQ community and people with disabilities into their social studies and history classes.